In win for athletes, U.S. Supreme Court rejects some NCAA compensation limits | Education

 Siding with student-athletes, the U.S. Supreme Court on Monday ruled against the National Collegiate Athletic Association in the organization's bid to maintain limits on education-related compensation for them that critics have said help maintain the fiction of amateurism in college sports.
 The court ruled 9-0 that the NCAA's curbs on non-cash payments to college athletes related to education - including benefits such as computers, science equipment and musical instruments - are anticompetitive under a federal law called the Sherman Antitrust Act.
 The NCAA is the major governing body for U.S. intercollegiate sports.

+Gorsuch wrote that it is not the role of judges to decide what reforms are needed in college sports, but that an injunction issued earlier in the litigation by California-based U.S. District Judge Claudia Wilken "may encourage scholastic achievement and allow student-athletes a measure of compensation more consistent with the value they bring to their schools."
+Gorsuch conceded that "some will see this as a poor substitute for fuller relief."

-Several states including California have passed new laws allowing students to make money from their name, image and likeness rights.
+Several states including California have passed new laws allowing students to make money from their name, image and likeness rights, known as NIL.
 The U.S. Congress is also considering legislation on the issue.
-"The NCAA's bankrupt model is finally starting to come apart," Gavin Newsom, the Democratic governor of California, wrote on Twitter following the ruling.
+"The NCAA's bankrupt model is finally starting to come apart," Gavin Newsom, California's Democratic governor, wrote on Twitter following the ruling.

 "Sickening that colleges reap BILLIONS from student athletes but block them from earning a single dollar," Newsom added.
-Helen Drew, a University at Buffalo School of Law professor who specializes in sports law, said the NCAA has been slow to react to increasing demands for reform.

-"It's just been snowballing.
-I have to say I'm somewhat stunned the NCAA hasn't taken more effective action before now to address this," Drew added.
-NCAA did not immediately respond to a request for comment on the ruling.
+'REASONABLE RULES'

+The NCAA said in a statement that the ruling gives it leeway to adopt "reasonable rules" and it can still decide the scope of what can be defined as an educational benefit.
+"Even though the decision does not directly address name, image and likeness, the NCAA remains committed to supporting NIL benefits for student-athletes," NCAA President Mark Emmert added.

+Gorsuch in the ruling noted the huge salaries drawn by the leaders of college sports.
+"Those who run this enterprise profit in a different way than the student-athletes whose activities they oversee.
+The president of the NCAA earns nearly $4 million per year," Gorsuch wrote.

 College athletes who filed lawsuits in 2014 and 2015 - consolidated into a single case in California federal court - argued that the NCAA's compensation limits represent a form of unlawful restraint of trade.
 In a separate opinion, Justice Brett Kavanaugh said that the NCAA's other compensation rules "also raise serious questions under the antitrust laws" and suggested they would likely be struck down if lower courts follow the analysis laid out in Monday's ruling.